danielTorren/Misinformation_financial_markets/README.md

 - Define the dictionary of variable parameters in the file 'variable_parameters_dict_SA.json'.
 This is done by defining the parameter name, the lower and upper bound of the range to be explored and the label of the parameters which will be used for plotting.
 - At this point one can run the file 'gen_sensitivty_analysis.py'.
 This will generate a subfolder in the result folder and provide the user with a filename.
 - To plot the results you can run the file 'plot_sensitivity_analysis.py' after changing the filename in the main function.
 This script will display the first and total order Sobol index and save the picture in the same subfolder in the result folder.

-## Contour plot for two parameters varying simultaneously
-- One can choose the base parameters in the 'base_params_2D.json" file.
-In addition to the usual parameters the user can select the number of repetitions with different stochastic seed for each parameter combination by using the parameter "seed_reps".
-- The two parameters to be varied and their range can be chosen in the file 'variable_parameters_dict_2D.json' in whcih the user can also choose the grid size.
-- Then one can simply run the file 'gen_two_param_vary.py' to generate data in a subfolder in the result folder and the realitve filename.
-- The filename can be copied into the main function into the 'plot_two_param_vary.py' file to generate the contour plots.
-The scritp will display the figures and save them in the same subfolder.

 ## Description of the main functions 'matrix_model.py'
 - self.category vector: stores the category of each agents.
 1 is for informed, 0 is for uninformed, -1 is for misinformed;